Characterizations and models for the $C_{1,r}$ class and quantum annulus: Introduction

 \section{Introduction}

 Throughout the paper, all operators are bounded linear operators acting on complex Hilbert spaces.
-We denote by $\D , \T , r\D$ the unit disk, the unit circle and the circle with radius $r$ respectively with each of them having center at the origin in the complex plane $\C$.
-Also, $\HS$ will always stand for a Hilbert space and $\mathcal B(\HS)$ for the algebra of operators on $\HS$.
+We denote by $\D , \T , r\D, r\T$ the unit disk, the unit circle, the disk with radius $r$ and the circle with radius $r$ respectively with center at the origin in the complex plane $\C$.
+For a Hilbert space $\HS$, we mean by $\mathcal B(\HS)$ the algebra of operators acting on $\HS$.
 A \textit{contraction} is an operator whose norm is not greater than $1$.
-For $0<r<1$, we consider the following annulus
+For $0<r<1$, let us consider the following annuli: